-ZMS The Academy does not have a pending petition in bankruptcy, has never filed for bankruptcy petition within the preceding five (5) years, nor operated as a debtor in possession or had a petition of bankruptcy filed against it within the preceding five (5) years that resulted in reorganization under Chapter 11 of the United State Bankruptcy Code.
+ZMS The Academy does not have a pending petition in bankruptcy, is not operating as a debtor in possession, has not filed a petition with the preceding five years, or has had a petition in bankruptcy filed against it with the preceding five years that resulted in reorganization under Changer 11 of the United States Bankruptcy Code (11 U.S.C.
+Sec.
+1101 et seq.).

-You have the fight to withdraw from a course instruction at any time.
+You have the right to withdraw from a course of instruction at any time.
 If you withdraw from the course of instruction after the period allowed for cancellation of the agreement, which is until the first of class session or the seventh (7th) calendar day after enrollment, whichever is later, the School will remit a refund less a registration fee, if applicable, within 30 days following your withdrawal.
 You are obligated to pay only for the educational services rendered and for unreturned equipment.

 IF THE AMOUNT YOU PAID IS MORE THAT THE AMOUNT YOU OWE FOR THE TIME YOU ATTENDED, THEN A REFUND WILL BE MADE WITHIN 30 DAYS OF WITHDRAWAL.
-IF THE AMOUNT YOU OWE IS MORE THAN THE AMOUNT YOU HAVE ALREADY PAID, THEN YOU WILL HAVE TO MAKE ARRANGEMENTS TO PAY IT.
+IF THE AMOUNT YOU OWE IS MORE THAN THE AMOUNT YOU

+HAVE ALREADY PAID, THEN YOU WILL HAVE TO MAKE ARRANGEMENTS TO PAY FOR IT.